Winter vacations can be magical, filled with picturesque snow-covered landscapes, charming Christmas markets and warm fireside gatherings.

-That said, if you’re a fan of long days of exploring and sightseeing, you’ll need to be especially careful to dress appropriately for the weather.
-After all, being outside in the cold for prolonged periods can cause you to get ill — and come on, who wants to be unwell while on holiday?
+However, it’s important to pack appropriately to ensure that you stay warm and comfortable during your trip.
+After all, being outside in the cold for prolonged periods can cause you to get ill — and who wants to be unwell while on holiday?

-What to Pack for a Winter Holiday: 10 Staples You Need
+What to Pack for a Winter Holiday: 10 Essentials You Need

 Here’s the deal: the following key pieces should form the basis of your winter holiday wardrobe.
 Then you can simply add to them to create winter looks that would make even the fashion elite envious.

-Keep in mind that the exact amount of clothing that you take will depend on how long you’re going away for.
+The exact amount of clothing that you take will depend on where you’re going and how long you’re going away for.
+For particularly cold and snowy destinations, you may need to take more layers.

 1. Thermal Clothing